Chloride

-The term chloride refers to a compound or molecule that contains either a chlorine anion (Cl−|auto=1), which is a negatively charged chlorine atom, or a non-charged chlorine atom covalently bonded to the rest of the molecule by a single bond (\sCl).
-The pronunciation of the word "chloride" is /ˈklɔəraɪd/.
+The chloride /ˈklɔəraɪd/ ion (Cl−|auto=1) is the anion of chlorine, that is, chlorine with an extra electron.
+The term "chloride" is also used non-systematically for chemicals containing chlorine covalently bonded to another atom.

 Chloride salts such as sodium chloride are often soluble in water.
 It is an essential electrolyte located in all body fluids responsible for maintaining acid/base balance, transmitting nerve impulses and regulating liquid flow in and out of cells.
 Other examples of ionic chlorides include potassium chloride (KCl), calcium chloride (CaCl2), and ammonium chloride (NH4Cl).
 Examples of covalent chlorides include methyl chloride (CH3Cl), carbon tetrachloride (CCl4), sulfuryl chloride (SO2Cl2), and monochloramine (NH2Cl).

 Electronic properties

 A chloride ion (diameter 181 pm) is much larger than a chlorine atom (diameter 99 pm).
 The chlorine atom's hold on the valence shell is weaker because the chloride anion has one more electron than it does.
 The ion is colorless and diamagnetic.
 In aqueous solution, it is highly soluble in most cases; however, for some chloride salts, such as silver chloride, lead(II) chloride, and mercury(I) chloride, they are only slightly soluble in water.
 In aqueous solution, chloride is bonded by the protic end of the water molecules.